- 1. Name of the medicinal product

 Agents inhibiting CYP3A metabolismAgents such as protease inhibitors (nelfinavir, ritonavir), antifungals (e.g., itraconazole, ketoconazole, voriconazole), and nefazodone are strong CYP3A4 inhibitors and may increase blood concentrations of the active moieties, temsirolimus and its metabolite, sirolimus.
 Therefore, concomitant treatment with agents that have strong CYP3A4 inhibition potential should be avoided.
 Concomitant treatment with moderate CYP3A4 inhibitors (e.g., aprepitant, erythromycin, fluconazole, verapamil, grapefruit juice) should only be administered with caution in patients receiving 25 mg and should be avoided in patients receiving temsirolimus doses higher than 25 mg (see section 4.5).
 Alternative treatments with agents that do not have CYP3A4 inhibition potential should be considered (see section 4.5).

 Concomitant use of temsirolimus with sunitinibThe combination of temsirolimus and sunitinib resulted in dose-limiting toxicity.
-Dose-limiting toxicities (grade 3/4 erythematous maculopapular rash, gout/cellulitis requiring hospitalisation) were observed in two out of three patients treated in the first cohort of a phase 1 study at doses of temsirolimus 15 mg intravenous per week and sunitinib 25 mg oral per day (days 1-28 followed by a 2-week rest) (see section 4.4).
+Dose-limiting toxicities (Grade 3/4 erythematous maculopapular rash, gout/cellulitis requiring hospitalisation) were observed in 2 out of 3 patients treated in the first cohort of a Phase 1 study at doses of temsirolimus 15 mg intravenous per week and sunitinib 25 mg oral per day (Days 1-28 followed by a 2-week rest) (see section 4.4).

 Concomitant use of angiotensin-converting enzyme (ACE) inhibitorsAngioneurotic oedema-type reactions (including delayed reactions occurring two months following initiation of therapy) have been observed in some patients who received temsirolimus and ACE inhibitors concomitantly (see section 4.4).

-Agents inducing CYP3A metabolismCo-administration of temsirolimus with rifampicin, a potent CYP3A4/5 inducer, had no significant effect on temsirolimus Cmax (maximum concentration) and AUC (area under the concentration vs. time curve) after intravenous administration, but decreased sirolimus Cmax by 65% and AUC by 56%, compared to temsirolimus treatment alone.
-Therefore, concomitant treatment with agents that have CYP3A4/5 induction potential should be avoided [e.g. carbamazepine, phenobarbital, phenytoin, rifampicin, and St. John's Wort] (see section 4.4).
+Agents inducing CYP3A metabolismCo-administration of temsirolimus with rifampicin, a potent CYP3A4/5 inducer, had no significant effect on temsirolimus maximum concentration (Cmax ) and area under the concentration vs. time curve (AUC) after intravenous administration, but decreased sirolimus Cmax by 65% and AUC by 56%, compared to temsirolimus treatment alone.
+Therefore, concomitant treatment with agents that have CYP3A4/5 induction potential should be avoided (e.g. carbamazepine, phenobarbital, phenytoin, rifampicin, and St. John's wort) (see section 4.4).

-Interaction with medicinal products metabolised by CYP2D6 or CYP3A4In 23 healthy subjects, the concentration of desipramine, a CYP2D6 substrate, was unaffected when 25 mg of temsirolimus was co-administered.
-No clinically significant effect is anticipated when temsirolimus is co-administered with agents that are metabolised by CYP2D6 in patients with renal cell carcinoma.
-For patients with mantle cell lymphoma, the effect of a 175 or 75 mg temsirolimus dose on CYP2D6 or 3A4 substrates has not been studied.
-However, based on in vitro studies in human liver microsomes, the plasma concentrations achieved after a 175 mg dose of temsirolimus might possibly lead to inhibition of CYP3A4/5 and CYP2D6 (see section 5.2).
-Therefore, caution is advised during concomitant administration of temsirolimus at a dose of 175 mg with medicinal products that are metabolised via CYP3A4/5 or CYP2D6 and that have a narrow therapeutic index.
+Interaction with medicinal products metabolised by CYP2D6 or CYP3A4In 36 patients with MCL, including 4 poor metabolisers, the effect of CYP2D6 inhibition after administration of single doses of 175 mg and 75 mg temsirolimus was investigated.
+Population PK analysis based on sparse sampling indicated no clinically significant interaction effect on AUC and Cmax of the CYP2D6 substrate desipramine.
+The effect of a 175 or 75 mg temsirolimus dose on CYP 3A4 substrates has not been studied.
+However, based on in vitro studies in human liver microsomes, the plasma concentrations achieved after a 175 mg dose of temsirolimus might possibly lead to inhibition of CYP3A4/5 (see section 5.2).
+Therefore, caution is advised during concomitant administration of temsirolimus at a dose of 175 mg with medicinal products that are metabolised predominately via CYP3A4/5 and that have a narrow therapeutic index.

 Amphiphilic agentsTemsirolimus has been associated with phospholipidosis in rats.
 Phospholipidosis has not been observed in mice or monkeys treated with temsirolimus, nor has it been documented in patients treated with temsirolimus.
 Although phospholipidosis has not been shown to be a risk for patients administered temsirolimus, it is possible that combined administration of temsirolimus with other amphiphilic agents such as amiodarone or statins could result in an increased risk of amphiphilic pulmonary toxicity.